shopware/docs/guides/hosting/configurations/index.md

 ## Overview

 When running Shopware 6 there are various configuration options you can use to customize your installation.
-This page will give you an overview of the different configuration options and how they effect Shopware.

 ## Configuration